crasiak/zeeksuite/ansible/roles/zeek/README.md

 `zeek_base` - The directory you want to install zeek into.
 It is set to default to `/opt/zeek`

-`zeek_src_repo` - The repository to install zeek from.
+`zeek_repo_url` - The repository to install zeek from.
 It defaults to https://github.com/zeek/zeek

 `zeek_repo_branch` Use this variable to set the branch to clone.
 Default 'release/3.0'